MIT-Senseable-City-Lab/octopus-documentation/docs/run/case3.md

 ### Changing the Octopus LED based on classification results

-To have the octopus respond with LED colors to the classified values from the model running on your octopus, there are a few changes that need to be done with the file `nicla_vision_camera.ino`.
+To have the Octopus respond with LED colors to the classified values from the model running on your Octopus, there are a few changes that need to be done with the file `nicla_vision_camera.ino`.

 First, in the `loop()`, before printing the predicted values to the Serial Monitor, add the code below:
 ```python